 Campus Safety provides regular 24/7 uniformed service at the main Elgin campus.
-The Campus Safety Department is not a sworn police department, but does work closely with area police departments.
-They do not have arrest powers but have the authority to direct and control traffic, remove unauthorized persons from campus and detain individuals for reasons of safety or if they are suspected of committing crimes.
+Although Campus Safety does hire off-duty and retired law enforcement personnel, the Department of Campus Safety is not a sworn police department, and members do not have arrest powers but do have the authority to direct and control traffic, remove unauthorized persons from campus, detain individuals for reasons of safety or if they are suspected of committing crimes, and respond to emergencies.
 Students, faculty, staff, and visitors are expected to cooperate with Campus Safety when asked to provide identification and reporting incidents which might result in a breach of campus-wide security.

-Some Campus Safety personnel are off-duty law enforcement or licensed security agents, and may be armed in this capacity in accordance with federal, state, and local laws.
+Some Campus Safety personnel are off-duty law enforcement or licensed security agents through a relationship with ETS Intelligence, LLC, and may be armed in this capacity in accordance with federal, state, and local laws.
 Other Campus Safety staff are trained and have access to less-lethal weapons including OC spray, baton, and Taser CEWs.
 In addition, all Campus Safety personnel have received CPR/AED certification with some staff certified at the EMT-B or Paramedic level for response to medical incidents on campus.
 Judson University Campus Safety is licensed by the Illinois Department of Public Health as a non-transport EMS provider through Advocate Sherman Hospital's Emergency Medical System.